nekostein/unincdb/db/1970/unincdb-tutorial/Charter.md

 - Use XeLaTeX to build the symlink file.
 Note: If you want to use a different LaTeX building command, override using "$LATEXBUILDCMD".
 - Move the PDF artifact to "_dist/www/PearInc/1970/unincdb-tutorial.pdf".

-Now you can publish the directory "_dist/www/PearInc" as a website so people can see notary letters you made.
+Now you can publish the directory "_dist/www/PearInc" as a website so people can see witness letters you made.